yacinefilali/bootstrap/site/content/docs/5.1/utilities/borders.md

 <div class="border border-success p-2" style="--bs-border-opacity: .5;">This is 50% opacity success border</div>
 {{< /example >}}

-Or, choose from any of the `.bg-opacity` utilities:
+Or, choose from any of the `.border-opacity` utilities:

 {{< example >}}
 <div class="border border-success p-2 mb-2">This is default success border</div>